 I had every intention of working out yesterday, but each time I tried to make it out the door for a run, I realized I only had 10 or 20 minutes instead of the hour I had planned.
 At the end of the day, I hadn't run at all because I didn't think that I had the time.
 As it turns out, I was looking at exercise the wrong way.
-A new study has found that even short bursts of movement are just as beneficial for your health as one long session.
+One study has found that even short bursts of movement are just as beneficial for your health as one long session.

 It's easy to think that if you don't have time for a solid block of exercise, it's not even worth making the effort.
 According to the U.S. Department of Health and Human Services, adults should aim for 30 minutes of exercise at least five days a week.
-But a new study, published in the Journal of the American Heart Association, shows that those 30 minutes don't have to come in one chunk of time.
+But a 2018 study, published in the Journal of the American Heart Association, shows that those 30 minutes don't have to come in one chunk of time.

 For the study, researchers from Duke University wanted to determine whether engaging in very short bursts of exercise — like taking the stairs — throughout the day was as effective as longer bouts of movement.